 The report was well done.
 Let me know if I can send you a copy.

 I got thinking about a related question: what factors or changes call for changing the CFO?
 I believe that in some cases, the first CFO, perhaps at the stage of company that Cliff and Jeff outlined above, can grow his/her skills along with the growth of the company.
 In other cases, a change in CFO is needed as the company changes.

 It’s common for companies to contemplate a change in CFO when they start to seriously look at an IPO.
 In a VC-backed company, the investors are always looking for ways to minimize risks in their portfolio.
-If the CEO doesn’t have previous public company experience, the investors will almost certainly want an experienced hand in the CFO.
+If the CEO doesn’t have previous public company experience, that is also an important consideration on when to hire a CFO – the investors will almost certainly want an experienced hand in the CFO.
 If the incumbent CFO can demonstrate the ability to communicate the story to investors, they may be considered a candidate, but this situation will frequently prompt a CFO change.

 Pre-Revenue to Commercial Stage

 What about a company that goes from pre-revenue to commercial stage?
 This too can prompt a CFO change.
 We see this in the Life Science sector of our technology practice at Arnold Partners.
 If a bio or pharma company is successful in getting a drug approved, they have a major decision to make about bringing that drug to market.
 If they plan to build out a commercial organization, the role of the CFO changes materially.
 I actually had a CFO tell me a few weeks ago, just as his organization with going through this change, that he wanted no part of being in charge of a revenue-producing company!